 Finca Don Porfirio

-Seize the opportunity to rest your feet at Finca Don Porfirio, a small cafe with a terrace on the 8th floor of the department store, Sears.
+Finca Don Porfirio is a small cafe with a terrace on the 8th floor of the Sears department store.
 The store is directly opposite the Palacio de Bellas Artes and it grants a fantastic view and photo spot.

 Palacio de Bellas Artes